adamchalmers/approx_draw/README.md

  - Do the processing server-side instead
   - Use numpy or rewrite server in Java/Go to get faster performance than Python
  - Make GIFs that show the images being built up, rectangle by rectangle
+ - Further optimize by cutting off the scoreWithMutation calculation once it's higher than the cached score by enough that the remaining pixels couldn't possibly even it back out.